ungdev/etuutt-api/README.md

 ├── migrations/             # DB migrations files, to version the DB without data loss ├── public/                 # All public files, includes the entry point ├── src/                    # The project's PHP source files
-|   ├── ApiPlatform/        # Filters on data applied by API Platform
 |   ├── Controller/         # Symfony controllers.
 It helps us to perform custom operations
 |   ├── DataFixtures/       # Files that fill the DB with fake data to test
 |   ├── DataProvider/       # Customized ways of retrieving data